allenyin-pge/notes/daily_summary.md

 ## Xodus

 Looks like we'll have to go through sourcing, legal, etc., before being able to get the whole thing started.
 Starting before end of year seems unlikely.

+### Kickoff meeting notes

+Jill has background in nuclear engineering probabilistic modeling -- pipeline for water cooling.
+Also a lot of risk analytics in other pielines.

+__Proposed work__

+Background: Have done a previous pipeline PRM, but don't have direct engagement with client.

+Want to start with a certain segment, demonstrate PRM value and figure out time it takes.
+Want to collaborate to figure out:
+  - What pipelines to do, how many miles?
+  - What concerns do you have?
+  - My related question: What kind of data would you need, how do you validate it?

+Brian's question: Past problems with not having enough data to calibrate/validate the risk model, not enough data to figure out the component probability distributions.
+  - Jill: Does data model represent the systems?
+No numbers...use generic probability distributions.
+Want to bring more people to go through models and try to understand the validity.
+  - Follow-up question: How to validate the model is correct?
+Do uncertainty analysis and check how they change the model outputs.
+Check how much confidence models assign to historical accidents.

+Data challenges: For unpiggable lines, use attachment-3 models based on SME and mechanistic understanding.
+  - Jill mentions the challenge of extrapolating known pipeline data to unknown pipeline data.
+Suggests as the model matures, this capability increases.
+  - Relatedly, Bronson suggests pick two routes that are "similar" in risk profile.
+One has good ILI data, the other doesn't.
+      - Jill also mentions needing human operations data, weather, etc. But we might not have those data available..

+Jill wants to have the raw ILI data to use the uncertainty to feed into the PRA models (use event-tree?).

+__How does the project need to go?__

+1. Share our attachment3 models and mechanism understanding, figure out event tree.
+2. Do a data audit on whatever is needed, what we have available, and figure out what data gaps need to be filled.

+__Timeline__

+1. Get NDA in place -- need line of business to ok it (Bronson, Chris, etc)
+2. Share procedures
+3. Do a data audit.
+4. Prioritization of data sources and do scope reduction..?
+5. Want regular communications of their work..

+__Data sharing__

+- Need NDA to share procedures which contains the model mechanics, calculations, and procedures.
+- Data sources that feed into our risk model
+- Operation procedures, historical changes, etc.
+  - Brian says use MAOP assumption
+- Use "CAFTA" for model calculation and data-ingestion (used by nuclear and wildfire).

 ## Leak master